 Will my car insurance cover the repair cost?

 Not many car insurance providers cover misfuelling as standard.
 Some may cover misfuelling as part of accidental damage, but if not, you can ask about adding it to your policy at an additional cost.

 How to avoid putting the wrong fuel in your car

 There are ways to reduce the chances of misfuelling and save yourself a considerable amount of money, time, and bother:

 - One of the most common times misfuelling occurs is when you've got a new car that uses different fuel to your previous one.
 It might be worth having an eye-catching reminder sticker in the car or on the petrol cap

 - Always make sure you read the pump's label before filling up

 - Avoid distractions while filling up

-- If you own a diesel car, it could be an idea to invest in a diesel fuel cap that will prevent petrol nozzles from being able to fit in the tank.
-The price varies between make and model, but you can generally get hold of these for less than £30 – a small price to pay compared to a hefty repair bill
+If you own a diesel car, buy a diesel fuel cap that will prevent petrol nozzles from fitting in the tank.
+These are available for less than £30 - a small price to pay compared to a hefty repair bill